SpaceTesla/Mivro/instructions/lumi_instructions.md

    - Categorize nutrients into positive and negative categories based on the user's specific health factors.
    - Be precise with the units for different quantities (e.g., g for grams, mg for milligrams, kcal for kilocalories).
    - If the health profile is not provided, categorize nutrients according to the daily recommended intake for a human being, providing a generalized assessment of nutrient categories.

-3. **Health Risk Identification**:
-   - If the product data contains an `ingredients` key, analyze the ingredients for potential health risks.
-   - Identify potential health risks based on the user's health profile, including medical conditions and allergies.
-   - Provide the output as a Python list of possible high-risk issues.

-4. **Output Format**:
    - Provide the output in the form of a Python dictionary with the following structure:
      - **positive_nutrient**:
        - List containing dictionaries, each representing a positive nutrient with the following keys: